 It is a little like those fanciful secret rooms opened at the twist of a candlestick, tilt of a lamp or pull of a book.
 In this case, though, the ordinary object is a bread knife that tips a concealed mechanism and operates the top of a bread box.

-Its design, by Yael Mer and Shay Alkalay, utilizes parallel hinging strips like those found in vintage sewing boxes.
+Its design, by Yael Mer and Shay Alkalay of Raw Edges, utilizes parallel hinging strips like those found in vintage sewing boxes.
 These disappear in the wall-mounted system, making the purpose of the box less than obvious at first glance – it could simply be extra surface area and knife storage.